Hollybank – specialist short break service

 Overview

-We offer enjoyable breaks with the highest standard of care for children with disabilities and complex healthcare needs.
+We aim to give every child a safe, enjoyable and nurturing place to relax, while offering families valuable time to rest and recharge.
 We work closely with you and other professionals (schools, health care professionals) to keep your child with the family.

 Who is this service for?